Artemas-Muzanenhamo/party-reservation/reservation-entry/README.md

 - Gradle 5.6.2+
 - Apache Kafka

-## How to start the application
+## How to start the application (Development Profile)
 This assumes that your Apache Kafka is set to the default port `9092`.
 If not, just update the `application.yml` to target the custom Apache Kafka port you have set.

 - Start up Apache Kafka.
-- In the terminal run `./gradlew bootRun` and the application should start up on port `8080`
+- In the terminal run `./gradlew bootR --args='--spring.profiles.active=dev'` and the application should start up on port `8080`

 ## Understanding the API